-Holding your own event allows you to to demonstrate your product or service, or communicate your message directly to your invited guests without competition from other exhibitors.
-Get it right and your business has an opportunity to show your business off in the best light, but if you get things wrong there's nowhere to hide
+Holding your own event allows you to communicate your message and demonstrate your product or service in front of a select audience of invited guests without competition from other exhibitors.
+Get it right and you can show your business in the best possible light, but if you get things wrong there's nowhere to hide

 - Research your market carefully.
 Holding your own event is a high risk, high reward strategy.
-Get it wrong and you will never live it down, get it right and you will reap the benefits for months if not years to come.
+Get it wrong and you may never live it down; get it right and you will reap the benefits and have a blueprint for future events.

 - Budget accurately.
-Costs can easily escalate under the best of circumstances so detailed requirements need to built in at the earliest stage possible.
-One of the main benefits to companies participating in or sponsoring existing events is the fact that the onus is on the event organiser to deliver a satisfactory ROI.
-For example, when using an established event as a promotional vehicle there is a measured degree of guaranteed return.
+Costs can quickly escalate, so detailed requirements need to be set out from the start.
+You'll need to focus on ROI - one of the main benefits of participating in or sponsoring existing events is the fact that the onus is on the event organiser to deliver a satisfactory ROI.
+When you plan your own event, achieving a return on investment is your responsibility.

 - Seek expert help and advice, and listen to it.
-Either bring in a consultant who comes recommended or draw on the extensive event management resources which are widely available on the internet, within directories and via event industry trade associations.
+Either bring in a consultant who comes recommended or draw on the extensive event management resources available online and via event industry trade associations.

-- Secure the support of your work colleagues.
+- Get the support of colleagues.
 Event planning and implementation can be a drain on resources.
-With everyone on side and contributing to the success of an event you will be amazed at how much more can be achieved.
-Ultimately everyone will benefit from a successful event outcome.
+With everyone contributing to the success of an event, more can be achieved.

 - Get carried away and forget to stay on message.
-'Wow factor' additions to your event need to be fully evaluated.
-Extra ideas and options introduced at the wrong time for the wrong reasons can distract and dilute your core messages and objectives.
+Every aspect of your event needs to be evaluated.
+New ideas, introduced at the wrong time for the wrong reasons, can distract and dilute your core messages.

-- Assume if you are planning a small low-key event that the time and effort involved will be significantly less.
-Research, planning and implementation all still need to be thoroughly covered.
-Even the smallest seminar, lunch or open day needs to be run professionally in order to secure a positive outcome.
+- Assume that a small low-key event will take significantly less time and effort to organise.
+Every event requires research, planning and careful implementation.
+Even a simple seminar, lunch or open day must be run professionally to secure a positive outcome.

 - Think staging your own event is the easy option.
-Event organising is a skilled profession for a reason.
-Unless you are prepared to allocate the time, budget and resources needed then don't even attempt to undertake organising your own event.
+Event organising is a skilled profession; unless you are prepared to allocate the time, budget and resources needed, don't even attempt organising your own event.

 - Let us put you off!
-The rewards can be phenomenal.
-A personally tailored event can establish a close rapport, instantly, with potential clients.
-Face-to-face contact and enticing and hosting potential clients on your own turf has got to be good under any circumstances.
+The rewards of an event can be phenomenal.
+A special event can help you establish a rapport with potential clients.
+Face-to-face contact with customers and prospects on your own turf can be a very effective strategy.